-Building A Mulit-Species Paludarium
+Building A Multi-Species Paludarium

 Something else to note, try to choose paludarium animals that are fit to thrive in the paludarium’s environment.
 You obviously wouldn’t put a bearded dragon in this type of tropical enclosure.

-Also quarantining new animals in a separate enclosure for two to three weeks is safe practice as you go.
+Also quarantining new animals in a separate enclosure for two to three weeks is safe to practice as you go.
 Introducing an animal carrying a parasite can cause the whole ecosystem to collapse if you aren’t careful.
-Growing my own feeder fish was something I begin to do once I understood the dangers of adding such poorly managed fish to my paludarium.
+Growing my feeder fish was something I begin to do once I understood the dangers of adding such poorly managed fish to my paludarium.

-This list of paludarium animals prepared here are in no way a perfect list of animals.
+This list of paludarium animals prepared here is in no way a perfect list of animals.
 This is more based on my own experience and observation with animals I’ve successfully kept together.
 I will update this list frequently as I introduce new animals to this paludarium and document their experiences as they grow.

-Good Clean Up Crew Animals
+Good Clean-Up Crew Animals

 If you haven’t already, cycle the tank!
 You must have some type of healthy bacteria circulating in the tank before you can sustain healthy aquatic life.
 One way to do this is by adding bits of fish food to the aquarium and adding bottled bacteria manually to stimulate the growth of bacteria in the tank.
 You could add fish in a matter of days going that route.

 - Mollies – These guys are pure warriors!
 In my experience, they are some of the hardiest fish on the market.
 They come in a variety of colors and can survive in all types of water parameters.
 These are one of the only fish that are found in freshwater as well as saltwater.
-On top of all that, they breed easily..
-Making them ideal candidates for feeder fish.
-I highly suggest starting your new tank with mollies for the simple fact that they will have the highest success rate in a newly established tank..
-Which will aid in jump starting the paludarium. https://amzn.to/2JXnFfp
+On top of all that, they breed easily… Making them ideal candidates for feeder fish.
+I highly suggest starting your new tank with mollies for the simple fact that they will have the highest success rate in a newly established tank… Which will aid in jump-starting the paludarium. https://amzn.to/2JXnFfp

 - Guppies – Another highly hardy fish that breed well.
 These guys come in some of the most beautiful colors and do well with other fish.
 Guppies are second to the list when it comes to establishing a new aquarium. https://amzn.to/2uSyGtK

-- Angel Fish – Once your freshwater paludarium is a bit more established, I’d recommend angel fish.
+- Angel Fish – Once your freshwater paludarium is a bit more established, I’d recommend angelfish.
 They are fun and very interactive fish to keep in your collection.
 They can grow pretty big over time and do well on any type of food.
 Be cautious about keeping smaller fish around them.
 They will try and feed on anything big enough to fit in their mouth. https://amzn.to/2uOqcny

 - Catfish – Coming from the rural parts of Virginia, I’ve always enjoyed the company of catfish.
-They are mostly bottom dwelling fish but will come up for food.
+They are mostly bottom-dwelling fish but will come up for food.
 These guys are pretty nocturnal, so they keep the tank “alive” at all times of the night.
 These guys are exceptional at keeping the tank clean since they eat any uneaten food and dead animals they run across. https://amzn.to/2JVFz29

 - Sharks – Anyone looking to give a community tank a “predator” look without the predator, should consider Bala sharks or Iridescent Sharks.
-Bala sharks are very easy to care for like most scale bearing fish..
-But Iridescent Sharks can be a bit more difficult.
+Bala sharks are very easy to care for like most scale-bearing fish… But Iridescent Sharks can be a bit more difficult.
 These guys require a bit more understanding and are very easily prone to diseases like Ick.. both fish can get extremely big if managed properly, long enough. https://amzn.to/2uP3FXI

 - Arowana – These have become extremely popular lately.. and for good reason!
 They are extremely beautiful fish and can grow as big as two feet in length.
 Arowanas are pretty peaceful fish when kept with fish similar in size.
 They spend almost all of their time at the top of the aquarium.
 Arowanas eat a variety of foods, both live and prepared.
-I wouldn’t rank these fish as hard to care for but I would suggest having a well established aquarium with healthy water conditions. https://amzn.to/2uRYGFz
+I wouldn’t rank these fish as hard to care for but I would suggest having a well-established aquarium with healthy water conditions. https://amzn.to/2uRYGFz

 This is a very fun feature of the paludarium that does require patience and safety.
 Reptiles and amphibians are the obvious choices when choosing an animal to live in the terrarium part of the enclosure.
 You MUST be mindful that not all of them can swim!
-When choosing to stock our paludarium with chameleons..
-We were very careful to net the open portions of the aquarium to prevent non-aquatic animals from falling in.
+When choosing to stock our paludarium with chameleons… We were very careful to net the open portions of the aquarium to prevent non-aquatic animals from falling in.
 The same precautions should be taken for paludarium animals that cannot survive in water deeper than their height.